 They achieved notable success, supplying famous artists such as Constable and Turner.
 In 1963, Rowney was the first manufacturer in Europe to introduce artists’ acrylic colour.
-Rowney’s ‘Cryla’ was widely used by artists throughout the 1960s and 1970s heralding a new era in art practice which became known as ‘Pop Art’.
-Two of its best known proponents, Peter Blake and Bridget Riley, used Rowney’s ‘Cryla’ acrylics extensively during this period.
+Rowney’s ‘Cryla’ was widely used by artists throughout the 1960s and 1970s heralding a new era in art practise which became known as ‘Pop Art’.
+Two of its best-known proponents, Peter Blake and Bridget Riley, used Rowney’s ‘Cryla’ acrylics extensively during this period.

 Between 1945 and 1960, The Daler Board Company developed a variety of products across the whole spectrum of artists’ materials, including pads such as the distinctive red and yellow Series A. Other new products in the Daler range included canvas panels, stretched canvas, mount board and artists’ luggage.